couchbase/query/docs/n1ql-select.md

 Subquery expressions return an array that is the result of evaluating the subquery.

-In the FROM clause of a subquery, KEY or KEYS is mandatory for the primary bucket.
+In the FROM clause of a subquery, KEYS is mandatory for the primary bucket.

 ### Collection